 Even though the conflict between Armenia and Azerbaijan can be characterized less as a religious conflict but rather as an ethnoterritorial one (see Halbach 2016), Armenian and international commentators fear that further destruction of cultural objects will continue also after the ceasefire-agreement of 10 November 2020 between Armenia, Azerbaijan and Russia has come into force.
 According to the ceasefire-agreement, about 80 per cent of the territory of Nagorno-Karabakh – and with it the cultural and religious heritage in this territory – comes under the control of Azerbaijan.
 In the immediate aftermath of the cease-fire, concerns were expressed that hundreds of historical churches, monasteries, monuments and museums might be at risk.
 In December 2020, the Bishops of the Church of England cautioned that “it is time to act now before centuries of history are lost forever” and urged UNESCO to help protect Armenian cultural heritage.
 UNESCO’s Director-General, Audrey Azoulay, in a meeting with representatives from both countries recalled the provisions of the 1954 Convention for the Protection of Cultural Property in the Event of Armed Conflict and its two (1954 and 1999) Protocols, to which both Armenia and Azerbaijan are parties and reaffirmed the universal dimension of cultural heritage, “as a witness to history and as inseparable from the identity of peoples, which the international community has a duty to protect and preserve for future generations, beyond the conflicts of the moment”.
 To some commentators, the destructions already inflicted upon cultural and religious sites go beyond a violation of the 1954 Hague Convention.
 The Members of the International Association of Genocide Scholars, for instance, regard these destructions also as “a part of policy of the cultural genocide that the Azerbaijani government has been implementing over the past 30 years” (see also here and here).

 Given a significant decline in reports from the region since the beginning of 2021 and a general lack of unbiased sources, it is difficult to impossible to verify these warnings and accusations.
-At the same time, the allegation of cultural genocide by Azerbaijan is not entirely new and precedes the recent flare-up of violence: in February 2019, a report published in the Armenian-American art journal “Hyperallergic” accused the Azerbaijani government of systematically erasing Armenian heritage in Nakhichevan, an Azerbaijani exclave and autonomous republic bounded by Armenia, Iran and Turkey.
+At the same time, the allegation of cultural genocide by Azerbaijan is not entirely new and precedes the recent flare-up of violence: in February 2019, a report published in the art journal “Hyperallergic” points out that the Azerbaijani government systematically erases Armenian heritage in Nakhichevan, an Azerbaijani exclave and autonomous republic bounded by Armenia, Iran and Turkey.
 The report alleged that 89 Armenian medieval churches, 5,840 khachkars (distinctive Armenian cross-stones), and 22,000 tombstones of Armenian origin, including the medieval Djulfa cemetery, have been destroyed as part of a systematic policy of erasure on the hands of Azerbaijan officials.
 Azerbaijan, on the contrary, denies the existence of the sites in the first place and claims that Nakhichevan was never Armenian.
 Azerbaijan’s president Ilham Aliyev has made similar allegations concerning Nagorno-Karabakh.
 Thus, fears are expressed that Azerbaijan engages in the destruction of Armenian heritage in a move to rewrite history and thus counter any Armenian claims on contested territory (Azerbaijan claims that the churches in Karabakh are not Armenian but actually “Caucasian Albanian”, see e.g. here).
-While the situation at the moment seems to be rather inconspicuous, some (Armenian-rooted) authors warn that “cultural genocide will occur slowly over many years, if not decades” (see here, but also, and less biased, here).
+While the situation at the moment seems to be rather inconspicuous, some authors warn that “cultural genocide will occur slowly over many years, if not decades” (see here and here).
 Since the allegation of genocide or cultural genocide must not be brought lightly, a closer look at the concept of cultural genocide is required.

 The Concept of Cultural Genocide